bettcleos/portfolio-website/README.md

 # portfolio-website
-my first microverse program project
+My first project in microverse program, meant to improve knowledge on making portfolio website.
+By the end of the project I will have known how to make good portfolio website.